konzab/FhirTesting/README.md

-Here’s a GitHub README template for your FHIR Database connection test code:

----

 # FHIR Database Connection Test

 This project demonstrates how to connect to a FHIR (Fast Healthcare Interoperability Resources) server and perform basic CRUD operations on patient data using the `Hl7.Fhir` library.